You are here

 Charles Bullard Fellowship in Forest Research

 Fellowships are occasionally awarded in the arts and environmental humanities, though these are rare.
-Please note that proposals in the arts and humanities must demonstrate a strong connection to the research at Harvard Forest and will undergo a separate review process led by Harvard University colleagues from the appropriate discipline.
+Please note that proposals in the arts and humanities must demonstrate a strong connection to the research at Harvard Forest and may undergo a separate review process led by Harvard University colleagues from the appropriate discipline.

 Harvard Forest is committed to establishing and maintaining a diverse and inclusive community that collectively supports and implements our mission.